-- Normally written article should have your main keyword and lots of synonyms and semantically related keywords
+- Normally written article should have your main cannabis keyword and lots of synonyms and semantically related keywords

-- Your article needs to flow naturally without any over optimization, meaning you should avoid keyword stuffing
+- Your article needs to flow naturally without any over-optimization, meaning you should avoid keyword stuffing

 First and foremost, articles need to be written with your audience in mind.
-Otherwise, you will never get the necessary user engagement, backlinks and social shares that will propel it to the first page of Google.
+Otherwise, you will never get the necessary user engagement, backlinks, and social shares that will propel it to the first page of Google.

-Some people may argue that it is possible to reach first 5 spots in Google without this step.
+Some people may argue that it is possible to reach the first 5 spots in Google without this step.

-Yes, this might still be possible with blackhat SEO methods or for keywords with really low competition.
+Yes, this might still be possible with blackhat SEO methods or for cannabis keywords with really low competition.

 However, this is not the focus of this blog nor is it the way we SEO at NikSto.

-Next section is even more important so keep on reading!
+The next section is even more important so keep on reading!

 How does Google see a copy?